newjersey/innovation.nj.gov/content/_playbooks/kick-off.md

 The RACI document (see point #4 above) will help you identify any gaps in your available resources that need to be filled.

 It is especially important to make sure you have access to skilled creative professionals (art director + copywriter) who will bring your message to life with compelling, activating creative executions.
-Some of the best “creatives” only work on a consulting basis, so there is a great pool of talent that can be drawn from when you need it.
+Some of the best "creatives" only work on a consulting basis, so there is a great pool of talent that can be drawn from when you need it.
 Your agency may have consultants offering this service on retainer, or a list of consultants that are okay to use.

 ### 6. Define Success Measurement

-It is extremely important that “metrics for success” are defined up front so you will know if your efforts are working.
+It is extremely important that "metrics for success" are defined up front so you will know if your efforts are working.
 This means deciding what numbers you will look at to understand how your campaign is performing against defined goals.
 Those results are used to make decisions to optimize campaign performance.

 **Your success metrics should directly align with both your impact and marketing objectives.**